Skip to main content

 targon deploy

-The targon deploy command deploys an application to Targon from a local file.
+The targon deploy command deploys an application to Targon from a local Python file or configuration file.

 Arguments